 Primary hypothermia causes about 600 deaths each year in the US.
 Hypothermia also has a significant and underrecognized effect on mortality risk in cardiovascular and neurologic disorders.

 Conditions that cause loss of consciousness, immobility, or both (eg, trauma, hypoglycemia, seizure disorders, stroke, drug or alcohol intoxication) are common predisposing factors.
-The elderly and the very young also are at high risk:
+Older people and the very young also are at high risk:

-The elderly often have diminished temperature sensation and impaired mobility and communication, resulting in a tendency to remain in an overly cool environment.
-These impairments, combined with diminished subcutaneous fat, contribute to hypothermia in the elderly—sometimes even indoors in cool rooms.
+Older people often have diminished temperature sensation and impaired mobility and communication, resulting in a tendency to remain in an overly cool environment.
+These impairments, combined with diminished subcutaneous fat, contribute to hypothermia in older people—sometimes even indoors in cool rooms.

 Hypothermia slows all physiologic functions, including cardiovascular and respiratory systems, nerve conduction, mental acuity, neuromuscular reaction time, and metabolic rate.
 Thermoregulation ceases below about 30° C; the body must then depend on an external heat source for rewarming.